brian-silabs/soc-empty-gpd-dmp/README.md

   * The GPD takes the 1st frames it receives upon RX window.
     If it is a wrong frame, another RXafterTX cycle is needed
   * (Check if real issue) RxAfterTx flag is always set even for operationnal commands
+  * Issue where calling RAIL_Idle after TX using the MP lib aborts TX